ElementsProject/lightning/doc/lightning-close.7.md

-Rates are one of the strings *urgent* (aim for next block), *normal* (next 4 blocks or so) or *slow* (next 100 blocks or so) to use lightningd’s internal estimates, or one of the names from lightning-feerates(7).
+Rates are one of the strings *urgent* (aim for next block), *normal* (next 4 blocks or so) or *slow* (next 100 blocks or so) to use lightningd's internal estimates, or one of the names from lightning-feerates(7).
 Otherwise, they can be numbers with an optional suffix: *perkw* means the number is interpreted as satoshi-per-kilosipa (weight), and *perkb* means it is interpreted